JAMES N. PARSONS III

-Jim Parsons has law offices in Athens, Crockett, Dallas, Palestine, and Tyler.
-He formerly was a name partner in the Palestine law firm of Parsons & Thorn, P.C.
+Jim Parsons has been a senior district judge, 3rd District Court, since 2018 and is a mediator.
+He formerly was a judge for the 3rd District Court from 1996 to 2006 and was a name partner in the Palestine law firm of Parsons & Thorn, P.C.
 After graduation from high school in Houston, Parsons completed Lon Morris College in Jacksonville and received his B.B.A. from Baylor University in Waco in 1965.
 He earned a J.D. from the University of Houston School of Law in 1969.
 While in law school, Parsons served as president of the Student Bar Association, chief justice of the honor court, and was on the Dean’s List.
 He was a member of Phi Alpha Delta.

 Following graduation from law school, Parsons practiced law in Houston.
 He moved to Palestine in 1969 to join the firm of Paxton & Whitaker where he practiced until he formed his own firm in 1979.
-Parsons has a general trial practice that allows him to represent both sides of the docket.
-He is board certified by the Texas Board of Legal Specialization in Civil Trial, Personal Injury, and Family Law.
+Parsons had a general trial practice that allowed him to represent both sides of the docket.
+Prior to the judiciary, he was certified by the Texas Board of Legal Specialization in civil trial, personal injury, and family law.
 He also served as a district judge in Anderson, Henderson, and Houston counties.

 Parsons served on the State Bar Board of Directors from 1983 to 1986.
-He was on the executive committee from 1984 to 1986.
-Parsons served as chairman of the Budget Committee in 1985-86, General Counsel Advisory Committee in 1985-86, and the President’s Task Force on the Texas Law Center in 1986.
-He also chaired the New Director’s Orientation Committee in 1984-85.
+He was on the Executive Committee from 1984 to 1986.
+Parsons served as chairman of the Budget Committee in 1985-1986, General Counsel Advisory Committee in 1985-1986, and the President’s Task Force on the Texas Law Center in 1986.
+He also chaired the New Director’s Orientation Committee in 1984-1985.